Ruscism: Russian Orthodox Church

 The Russian Orthodox Church (Moscow Patriarchate) officially deems the invasion of Ukraine to be a "holy war".
 During the World Russian People's Council in March 2024, it approved a document stating that this "holy war" was to defend "Holy Russia" and to protect the world from globalism and the West, which it said had "fallen into Satanism".
 The document further stated that all of Ukraine should come under Russia's sphere of influence, and that Ukrainians and Belarusians "should be recognised only as sub-ethnic groups of the Russians".
 Patriarch Kirill also issued a prayer for Russian victory in the war, and the church has punished or expelled priests who refuse to say it.

-In late 2022, the Security Service of Ukraine (SSU) searched churches of the Ukrainian Orthodox Church of the Moscow Patriarchate in multiple Ukrainian cities and oblasts.
-The SSU found manuals from Patriarch Kirill on how propaganda can be spread through parishioners, as well as pro-Kremlin literature (e.g. by ideologist Ivan Ilyin).
+In late 2022, the Security Service of Ukraine (SSU) searched churches of the Ukrainian Orthodox Church (Moscow Patriarchate) in multiple Ukrainian cities and oblasts.
+The SSU found manuals from Patriarch Kirill on how propaganda can be spread through parishioners, as well as pro-Kremlin literature.

 Vladislav Surkov

-Surkov giving a speech to the Nashi Youth Movement.
-It has been likened to the Hitler Youth (Hitlerjugend) and dubbed the "Putinjugend" ("Putin Youth").
+Surkov giving a speech to the Nashi Youth Movement, which has been likened to the Hitler Youth and dubbed the "Putinjugend".

-From 1999 to February 2020 Vladislav Surkov was an influential Russian politician and was dubbed the "Grey Cardinal" and the Kremlin's main ideologist and also was commonly regarded as the mastermind of Putin's policies towards Ukraine.
+From 1999 to February 2020 Vladislav Surkov was an influential Russian politician, often dubbed the "Grey Cardinal" and the Kremlin's main ideologist, commonly regarded as the mastermind of Putin's policies towards Ukraine.
 Surkov helped create pro-government youth movements, including the Nashi Youth Movement, meeting with their leaders and giving them lectures.
-The Nashi Youth Movement has been likened to the Hitler Youth and the Soviet-era Komsomol.
+The Nashi movement has been likened to the Hitler Youth and the Soviet-era Komsomol.

-On 26 February 2020, Surkov gave an interview to Aktualnyie kommentarii where he said that "There is no Ukraine.
+On 26 February 2020, Surkov gave an interview where he said that "There is no Ukraine.
 There is Ukrainianism ... it is a specific disorder of the mind, sudden passion for ethnography, taken to its extremes. ...
 It's a muddle instead of a state ... there is no nation".

 Vladimir Putin

 Russian president Vladimir Putin is known for denying Ukrainian and Belarusian nationhood, referring to Russians, Ukrainians and Belarusians as "one people" making up a triune Russian nation.
-He said there is "no historical basis" for the "idea of Ukrainian people as a nation separate from the Russians".
+He said there is "no historical basis" for the "idea of the Ukrainian people as a nation separate from the Russians".
 Putin has repeatedly denied Ukraine's right to exist, calling the country "an inalienable part of our own history, culture and spiritual space".
 He claimed that it was created by the Russian Bolsheviks and that it never had "real statehood".
-Moreover, Putin admitted that the Russian invasion of Ukraine was an attempt to reclaim "Russian" land.
+Moreover, Putin stated that the invasion of Ukraine was an attempt to reclaim "Russian" land.

-Putin describes Russia as a distinct "civilization" and said that it must be preserved through genetics and protected by advanced weapons.
+Putin has described Russia as a "distinct civilization" and said that it must be preserved and protected by "genetics and other advanced technologies".
 He decreed in 2019 that all Russians be assigned "genetic passports" by 2025.

-On 2 May 2023, the Verkhovna Rada officially defined Putin's political rule as Ruscism and condemned its ideological foundations.